Man dies after being struck by multiple vehicles along Glenwood Avenue in Brier Creek

 In a wreck report, Raleigh police said Ronald Malinski, of Roxboro, was walking across Glenwood Avenue in a poorly lit area.
 Officials said he was not at a crosswalk.

-He was then hit by a Ford and thrown into the path of three other car who hit him
+He was then hit by a Ford and thrown into the path of three other cars who hit him

 Highway 70 inbound to Brier Creek was closed for parts of Saturday night during the investigation.